Terrastories/terrastories/map/README.md

 ## Default Setup

-By default, we utilize our default Terrastories map package using the protomaps .pmtiles single-file commpressed archive.
+By default, we utilize our default Terrastories map package using the protomaps .pmtiles single-file compressed archive.
 This is setup automatically when Terrastories is setup with `bin/setup`.

 If you do not wish to run `bin/setup`, you can manually download and place the required files accordingly:

 - Download [`tiles.pmtiles`](https://t.ly/OTZpR) and place in `terrastories-map/tiles.pmtiles`.
 - Download [protomaps basemaps fonts and sprites](https://github.com/protomaps/basemaps-assets/), and place them in their respective folders `terrastories-map/fonts` and `terrastories-map/sprites`.

-If you have prior configuration in `.env` that configures an offline tileserver or mapbox, you'll need to remove that configuration before you can load our map package.
+If you have prior configuration in `.env` that configures an offline tileserver or Mapbox, you'll need to remove that configuration before you can load our map package.

 1. Ensure any Map related configuration in `.env` is commented out, including:
     - `TILESERVER_URL`